-Another of Waterman’s warlike wartime model names, the Crusader was a model aimed a little more at the popular market than the swarm of slightly-expensive pens that made up the bulk of the company’s offering in the 1940s (like the Citation).
+Another of Waterman’s warlike model names (although introduced post-war), the Crusader was a model aimed a little more at the popular market than the swarm of slightly-expensive pens that made up the bulk of the company’s offering in the 1940s (like the Citation).
 As the model number indicates, it is the full-length version of the Conquest.
 Most examples of the Crusader have rather attractive anodized caps (although some catalogues show a relatively plain one matching that on the Conquest), although in many current examples that statement must be in the past tense; time is not kind to the caps of Crusaders.

 Taperite and standard points were available for this model.